isabelsaa/scripts/README.md

 ```

 # backup-me-dir.sh
-You can execute this command when you need to create a backup.
+You can execute this script when you need to create a backup.

 # take-a-break.sh
-You can execute this command when you need to have a pomodoro time to have working time and break time (20 minutes/5minutes by default).
+You can execute this script when you need to have a pomodoro time to have working time and break time (20 minutes/5minutes by default).

+# Chrono
+You can execute this script and have a chrono with a pause/resume mode.